‘So much memory’: Member of medical dynasty revisits campus

 The Medicine Class of 1950 included 10 women – very unusual in that era, Kaufman said.
 Their graduation ceremony had to be cancelled because of the 1950 Flood.

-Kaufman moved to Cleveland for a residency in pediatrics at Western Reserve University Medical School, where she met her late husband, a neuroradiologist.
+Kaufman moved to Cleveland for a residency in pediatrics at Case Western Reserve University School of Medicine, where she met her late husband, a neuroradiologist.
 She practised as a pediatrician for almost 30 years, then retrained as a psychiatrist and worked for another 25 years, retiring at the age of 80.

 Walking the hallways of her alma mater 67 years on, seeing the names and faces of long-ago friends and family members, Kaufman spoke of a moving sense of reconnection to the university.